DanielEduardoLopez/CrimePredictionMX/README.md

     Parameters

-    X_train: Predictors set for training
+    X_train (array): Predictors set for training
-    Y_train: Labels set for training
+    Y_train (array): Labels set for training
-    X_train: Predictors set for validation
+    X_train (array): Predictors set for validation
-    Y_train: Labels set for validation
+    Y_train (array): Labels set for validation
-    epochs: Number of epochs for training
-    precision_threshold: Accuracy threshold for trigging the callback for early stop
+    epochs (integer): Number of epochs for training precision_threshold (float): Accuracy threshold for trigging the callback for early stop

     Returns

-    model: Tensorflow object witht the trained model
-    history: Log with the details of the training
+    model (TF object): Tensorflow object witht the trained model history (TF object): Log with the details of the training

     """